-While the M6 II is slotted below the current flagship M5 in Canon's M-series lineup, it is list/MAP-priced slightly higher without an EVF factored into the price and, at review time, the discounted M5 is moderately less expensive.
-While that does not sound logical at a surface level, I think that the M6's feature advantages more than offset that difference.
-Though it is a full-featured camera that performs extremely well, it is priced toward the bottom of the overall EOS range with a moderate price.
+While the M6 II is slotted below the current flagship M5 in Canon's M-series lineup, it is list/MAP-priced slightly higher without an EVF factored into the price and, at review time, the discounted M5 is noticeably less expensive.
+While the model pricing and slot in the lineup appear reversed at this time, I think that the M6's feature advantages more than offset the price difference.
+Though it is a full-featured camera that performs extremely well, the M6 II is priced toward the bottom of the overall EOS range with a moderate price.
 Compare the M6 to similarly equipped DSLRs such as the 90D and it appears to be a good value.

 Reviewing one of the feature-filled EOS cameras currently hitting the streets is a daunting, time-consuming effort.
 One could write many books about using this camera and getting the most from it.
 Hopefully, I've given you the basics needed for decision making.

 To dig deeper into this camera's capabilities, I recommend reading the owner's manual (a link to the owner's manual appears at the beginning of this review).
 I know, there are a LOT of pages in the manual, but ... the pages are small in size with big print.
 The manual will tell you all about a huge array of features not mentioned in this review – including lens aberration correction.